LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-without-liveperson-ai.md

 ### Test the CMS integration

-After you've add a CMS knowledge base that doesn't use AI, you can test the integration with the Search tool.
+After you've add an external knowledge base that doesn't use AI, you can test the integration with the Search tool.
 This involves entering a consumer utterance to see and evaluate the results that are retrieved from the CMS.

 **To test the CMS integration**

 1. Open the knowledge base.

     By default, the Articles tab is displayed.
-Initially, it doesn’t show any metadata or content because, with this type of knowledge base (one without LivePerson AI), only configuration information is stored within Knowledge Base.
+Initially, it doesn’t show any metadata or content because, with this type of external knowledge base (one without LivePerson AI), only configuration information is stored within Knowledge Base.
 The content remains in the CMS.

     <img style="width:750px" src="img/ConvoBuilder/kb_cms_no_ai_test_1.png">